Wanli Emperor: Early life and character

-In the first period of his rule, the Wanli Emperor displayed a strong commitment to the well-being of his people, actively combating corruption and striving to improve border defense.
-His mother, a devout Buddhist, had a significant influence on him, leading him to rarely impose the death penalty, but one punished official claimed that his leniency was sometimes excessive.
-He was known for being both vulnerable and vengeful, but also generous, and was not afraid to use violence against offending officials, although he did not make it a regular practice.
+In the early years of his reign, the Wanli Emperor showed a strong commitment to good governance and the welfare of his subjects.
+Influenced by his devout Buddhist mother, Empress Dowager Li, he was generally reluctant to impose the death penalty.
+He was known for being both vulnerable and vengeful, and although he could be harsh toward offending officials, he did not regularly resort to violence.
 From the mid-1580s, he began to gain weight and his health deteriorated.
-By 1589, he cited long-term dizziness, accompanied by fevers, heatstroke, eczema, diarrhea, and general weakness as reasons for his absence from audiences.
-This condition was linked to his regular use of opium.
+By 1589, he cited chronic dizziness and general illness as reasons for his absence from court audiences, a condition that has been linked to his regular use of opium.
 (Note: In 1958, Chinese archaeologists opened and explored the Wanli Emperor's burial complex.
 Upon analyzing the bones, it was discovered that they contained a significant amount of morphine, indicating frequent consumption of opium.)

-Zhang Juzheng and Empress Dowager Li raised the Wanli Emperor to be modest in material possessions and exemplary in behavior, which he saw as a humiliation that he never forgot.
-Upon learning that Zhang himself lived in luxury, the Wanli Emperor was deeply affected.
-This display of double standards hardened his attitude towards officials and made him cynical about moral challenges.
-Two years after Zhang's death, his family was accused of illegal land dealings, and the Emperor severely punished them by confiscating their property and sending Zhang's sons to the border troops.
+Zhang Juzheng and Empress Dowager Li raised the Wanli Emperor to be frugal and morally exemplary, an upbringing he later regarded as humiliating.
+When he learned that Zhang himself lived lavishly, he was deeply disillusioned.
+This perceived hypocrisy contributed to his growing cynicism toward officials.
+Two years after Zhang's death, the Emperor punished his family by confiscating their property and sending Zhang's sons to serve in the border garrisons after they were accused of illegal land dealings.